Noora Komulainen

 Noora Komulainen (née Tamminen) (born 30 October 1990) is a Finnish professional golfer and Ladies European Tour player.
-She won the 2022 Aramco Team Series – Sotogrande team event together with Tereza Melecká and Jessica Korda.
+She represented Finland at the 2016 and 2024 Olympics, and won the 2026 Czech Ladies Open.
+In 2022, she won the Aramco Team Series – Sotogrande team event together with Tereza Melecká and Jessica Korda.

 Career

 Komulainen was a member of the Finland National Team as an amateur.
 At the 2012 Espirito Santo Trophy she won a bronze medal together with Krista Bakker and Sanna Nuutinen.

 In 2013, she turned professional and joined the Ladies European Tour.
 She recorded ten top-10 finishes 2013–2019, including a fourth place at the 2016 Lalla Meryem Cup, after which she rose to the top 250 in the Women's World Golf Rankings.

-Komulainen represented Finland at the 2016 Summer Olympics where she finished tied for 48th.
+Komulainen represented Finland at the 2016 Summer Olympics where she finished tied for 48th, and again in 2024, where she had to withdraw.

 In 2022, she won the Aramco Team Series – Sotogrande team event in Spain together with Jessica Korda, LET rookie Tereza Melecká, and polo player Malcolm Borwick, one stroke ahead of a team led by Pauline Roussin-Bouchard.

+In 2026, Komulainen ended a 14-year wait for her maiden LET victory, prevailing in a three-way play-off at the Czech Ladies Open, after birdying the final four holes in regular play.